Google Cloud Interconnect – Dedicated & Partner

 Dedicated Interconnect vs Partner Interconnect

-• Choosing between Dedicate Interconnect vs Partner Interconnect, consider the connection requirements, such as the connection location and capacity.
+• Choosing between Dedicated Interconnect vs Partner Interconnect, consider the connection requirements, such as the connection location and capacity:

-• If you can’t physically meet Google’s network in a colocation facility to reach your VPC networks, you can use Partner Interconnect to connect to service providers that connect directly to Google:
+• If you can’t physically meet Google’s network in a colocation facility to reach your VPC networks, use Partner Interconnect to connect through service providers.

-• If you have high bandwidth needs, Dedicated Interconnect can be a cost-effective solution.
+• If you have high bandwidth needs (up to 400 Gbps per link), Dedicated Interconnect can be a cost-effective solution.

 GCP Certification Exam Practice Questions